wet-boew/wet-boew-documentation/research/2019-19-add-calendar.md

 ## Discussions and findings

-* Initial thougth was for authors to create the ics and Google link manually and add event details using RDFa markup of schema.org/Event pattern.
+* Initial thougth was for authors to create the ics file and Google link manually and add event details using RDFa markup of schema.org/Event pattern.
 * For grouping and having the expand/collapse functionality for the 3 calendar links (Google, Apple and Other), 2 solutions were considered:
 	* Using a checkbox input type with the aspect of a button.
 	* Using list items inside a details summary tag.